keylime/enhancements/README.md

 ## When to Create a New Enhancement

 Create an issue here once you:
-- have circulated your idea to see if there is interest
+- have circulated your idea to see if there is interest (for example on the keylime mailing list or gitter community channel)
-- (optionally) have done a prototype in your own fork
+- (optional) have done a prototype in your own fork
-- have identified people who agree to work on the enhancement
 - are ready to be the project-manager for the enhancement

 ## Why are Enhancements Tracked